sassoftware/sasoptpy/doc/guide/basics.rst

    m.solve()

-At the end of the solve operation, the solver returns both Problem Summary and Solution Summary tables.
+At the end of the solve operation, the solver returns a "Problem Summary" table and a "Solution Summary" table.
 These tables can later be accessed by using ``m.get_problem_summary()`` and ``m.get_solution_summary()``.